menu

 Demographics

-The education level of Boonville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.58% of adults 25 and older in Boonville have a college degree.
+In terms of college education, Boonville is nearly on par with the US average for all cities of 21.84%: 17.58% of adults 25 and older in Boonville have a bachelor's degree or advanced degree.

 The people who call Boonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Boonville include German, English, Irish, Polish, and French.